 Reviewed by Harriet

 Jane Harris is not exactly a prolific novelist.
-Five years passed between the publication of her debut novel The Observations (2006) and her second outing Gillespie and I (2011).
+Five years passed beween the publication of her debut novel The Observations (2006) and her second outing Gillespie and I (2011).
 Now her many fans will be breathing a sigh of relief that the waiting is over for her third, Sugar Money, just published.
 I know I’m not alone in having felt tremendous excitement when I heard it was on the way.
 I loved The Observations more than I can say – I’ve read it twice and if I had a list of best-ever contemporary novels it would certainly be on it.
 Gillespie and I was equally brilliant.
 Although they are two very different stories, set in different historical periods, they have one very obvious thing in common – the author’s ability to assume the voice and personality of the main protagonist.
 Bessy Buckley in the first novel is a feisty young Irish maid, while Harriet Baxter in the second is an elderly Scottish woman, but both are entirely convincing.
 So who were we going to meet in Sugar Money?

 Amazingly, Jane Harris has pulled it off again.
-This time we are on the Caribbean island of Martinique, in 1765.
+This time we are on the Carribbean island of Martinique, in 1765.
 The story is told by a young mulatto slave, Lucien.
 He doesn’t know how old he is –he’d like to be taken for sixteen but he’s certainly younger.
 Lucien has an older brother, Emile, who he idolises.
 The two of them are owned by a commune of French monks, les Frères de la Charité.
 Originally located on the nearby island of Grenada, the Brothers had been forced by the British to leave, and when they did, they left their colony of forty slaves behind.
-Now their existing supply of slaves in Martinique is dwindling, and they want to get back from Grenada the forty they still believe they own.
-And Emile and Lucien have been chosen to lead the slaves back to a boat that will take them to safety.
+Now their exisiting supply of slaves in Martinique is dwindling, and they want to get back from Grenada the forty they still believe they own.
+And the young brothers are chosen to lead the slaves back to a boat that will take them to safety.
 It’s a huge task, but Father Cléophas believes they are equal to it.
 Lucien is excited because it means he can spend time with his beloved brother: ‘I grew thrill to the very marrow.
 An expedition with Emile to ‘La Grenade’ struck me as naught but an adventure’.
 Emile is more reserved, more realistic, and apprehensive because his erstwhile sweetheart, Celeste, is one of the slaves they are setting out to rescue.
 In any case, before much time has passed, they are on the way across the sea to the neighbouring island and whatever adventures await them there.

 And adventures they certainly have.
 The novel is actually based on a true story – there really was a rescue attempt, and the outcome was much as described in the novel.
 It’s a real page-turner of a story, with many ups and downs and a fair share of tragedy.
 But there’s much more going on here than just an exciting adventure.
 The relationship between the two brothers is brilliantly done – Lucien so adoring, but so anxious to show that he’s capable of taking on whatever tasks are involved in the expedition.
 He’s intelligent but hot-headed and makes some foolish mistakes along the way.
 Emile is more withdrawn and inarticulate, but he clearly loves and feels protective towards his little brother, however much he irritates him at times.